tliron/prudence/CACHING.md

 5. The "present" hook generates a completely new representation.
 We return it to the client together with the signature we got from the call to "describe".
 6. Is our cacheDuration > 0?
-If so, we store this new representation in the cache using the key set in "construct".
+If so, we store this new representation in the cache using the key set in "prepare".

-If you've followed the above carefully you can see that in "present" you can always assume that "describe" was previously called and that in "describe" you can always assume that "construct" was previously called.
+If you've followed the above carefully you can see that in "present" you can always assume that "describe" was previously called and that in "describe" you can always assume that "prepare" was previously called.